MaherHassanain/IOT-Project-Final/README.md

 5- How to run the programs
 Windwows:
 On terminal where the code directory is, three terminals need to be open for the whole programs to run:
-First terminal:
+First terminal
 - python3 Thermostat.py
-Second terminal:
+Second terminal
 - python3 ManagementApp.py
-Third terminal:
+Third terminal
 - python3 SmartDoorLocker.py
-Fourth terminal: (not fully functional, but implemented)
+Fourth terminal (not fully functional, but implemented)
 - python3 Broker.py

 To establish connection successfully to the broker instead of the open source broker used for the project, then: